electron-WDI/electron/README.md

 ## Instructions

--Open your termainl and clone the repository:
+-Open your terminal and clone the repository:

 	* git clone https://github.com/bojzi/sound-machine-electron-guide.git

--Direct yourself into the repository
+-Direct yourself into the appropriate repository

 	* cd electron-quick-start